 HACA is a recognized Waste Smart partner with the City of Austin.
 HACA ensures the proper disposal of fluorescent lamps, light ballasts and batteries and has a robust recycling program at its properties.
-In 2015, HACA began its initial phase to "go paperless" by incorporating Laserfiche for the creation and retrieval of documents and continues with this process.
+HACA continues progress in our "go paperless" by incorporating Laserfiche for the creation and retrieval of documents.
+Since its inception, 4.5 million pages have been electronically filed, reducing the need for onsite storage of paper files.
 When completed, this initiative will eliminate the need to store thousands of files and provide quick and convenient access to the customers we serve.